Admission Process

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

-FIVE working days before your hearing.
+Tuesday 24 June 2025.
 You are advised that additional paperwork received on the day of the appeal hearing will not be taken into account.
-Please email to clerk@educationappeals.com
+Please email any ADDITIONAL paperwork to clerk@educationappeals.com before the deadline.

 Letter from the Clerk informing you of the decision of the independent appeal panel